okfn-brasil/serenata-de-amor/README.md

 $ python manage.py ceapdatasets
 ```

-You can get the datasets running [Rosie](https://github.com/datasciencebr/rosie) or directly with the [toolbox](https://github.com/datasciencebr/serenata-toolbox).
+There are sample files to seed yout database inside `contrib/data/`.
+You can get full datasets running [Rosie](https://github.com/datasciencebr/rosie) or directly with the [toolbox](https://github.com/datasciencebr/serenata-toolbox).

 #### Generate static files